ChinmayShimpi9/Frontend_Mentor_Challanges/3rd challange ~Product preview card component/README-.md

-# Frontend Mentor - Product Review Card Component
+# Frontend Mentor - Product Preview Card Component

-This is a solution to the [Product Review Card Component challenge on Frontend Mentor]
+This is a solution to the [Product Preview Card Component challenge on Frontend Mentor]

 ## Table of contents